-- Suppose U.S. authorities were able to remove almost all illegal immigrants from the U.S. What effect do you think this would have on the U.S. economy? - Over the last 10 years, immigrants have produced more disadvantages than advantages for the U.S. as a whole. - Petition: We compute an index of people's willingness to sign a petition: - Intention to sign: This variable takes value one for individuals saying that they want to sign the petition. - Self-reported signing: This variable takes value one for individuals saying that they did sign the petition. - Actual signing: This variable is not available at the individual level, only at the group level.
+- Suppose U.S. authorities were able to remove almost all illegal immigrants from the U.S. What effect do you think this would have on the U.S. economy? - Over the last 10 years, immigrants have produced more disadvantages than advantages for the U.S. as a whole. - Over the last 10 years, legal immigrants have produced more disadvantages than advantages for the U.S. as a whole. - Over the last 10 years, illegal immigrants have produced more disadvantages than advantages for the U.S. as a whole. - Petition: We compute an index of people's willingness to sign a petition:10 - Intention to sign: This variable takes value one for individuals saying that they want to sign the petition. - Self-reported signing: This variable takes value one for individuals saying that they did sign the petition. - Actual signing: This variable is not available at the individual level, only at the group level.
 We can compare the proportion of individuals actually signing the petition for the control and treatment group.
 We will test for differences between the treatment and the control group using the "Mann-Whitney U test".
 We cannot test for heterogeneous treatment effects for this particular variable as we only observe the outcome at the group level (i.e. for the treatment and control group) and not at the individual level.

-6.10.2 Accounting for the False Discovery Rate
+6.9.2 Accounting for the False Discovery Rate